em-tlm/ts-lib-faker/README.md

 #### `Fixed values`

 ### Contribute your strategy
-You can just put new strategies in the `strategies` folder.
+* put new strategies in the `strategies` folder and add it to the `strategies/index.js` file
+* add test in the test folder
+* add instruction to this readme file

 ## Basic concepts